seri/toys.hs/RedditClient/README.md

 Besides being a Haskeller, Jon Snow is also a huge fan of Reddit.
 It is no wonder that he reads the haskell subreddit (/r/haskell) frequently.
-However, both Chrome and Firefox on his computer was hijacked by the Lannisters.
+However, both Chrome and Firefox on his computer were hijacked by the Lannisters.
 IE is fine but he doesn't know that it exists (indeed,
-[Jon Snow doesn't know much](http://media-cache-ak0.pinimg.com/736x/e8/ef/92/e8ef922fff4171bf91fa36180c7490cf.jpg)) so he has hired you to write a tool to display to current hot posts in /r/haskell.
+[Jon Snow doesn't know much](http://media-cache-ak0.pinimg.com/736x/e8/ef/92/e8ef922fff4171bf91fa36180c7490cf.jpg)) so he has hired you to write a tool to display the current hot posts in /r/haskell.

 ## Lessons